eelfonik/python-notes/2_data_types.md

 ### set:

-Several ways to create a new set:
+_Several ways to create a new set_:

 - create a set use factory BIF `set()` => `distance = set()`
 - or directly populate a set using some data items => `distance = {10.6, 11, 8, 10.6, 'two', 7}`